-However, and this is very important; candida albicans has the ability to actively alkalize its surrounding environment under nutrient starvation which induces hyphael formation!
+However, and this is very important; candida albicans has the ability to actively alkalize its surrounding environment under nutrient starvation, which was discovered by Microbiologists Vylkova S, Carman AJ, Danhof HA, Collette JR, Zhou H, Lorenz MC. at the Department of Microbiology and Molecular Genetics, The University of Texas Health Science Center.2 This means as its food source is cut off it raises the ph in the area around itself and this induces hyphael formation!
 So following a candida diet that cuts All carbs is going to lead to a more severe infection!

 It secretes protease, phospholipase and lipase enzymes into the substrate it is attached to as a feeding mechanism.
 The broken down substrate will release glucose which is then sucked up like roots on a tree sucking water.

 Candida albicans prefers carbohydrates and does require biotin for growth.
 In addition to biotin, thiamine, pantothenate, nicotinic acid, p-aminobenzoic acid and vitamin B12 also have a stimulatory growth effect.
 Carbohydrates can include other forms of sugar alcohols and fructose.
-However, a study done in 1975 and published in the Journal of Dental Research, found that xylitol suppressed the growth of three different strains of candida albicans.5
+However, a study done at Shiraz University of Medical Sciences in 1975 and published in the Journal of Dental Research, found that xylitol suppressed the growth of three different strains of candida albicans.6

-It also needs iron, zinc, copper and manganese, in that order of importance, for growth.8
+It also needs iron, zinc, copper and manganese, in that order of importance, for growth.7

 In 1969, it was found that candida albicans polysaccharides actually had antitumor activity against mouse sarcomas.
 Further investigation by Bistoni and associates have shown it is the glucan fraction that posses this tumour suppressive activity.
 The glucan stimulates neutrophil and macrophage activity.
 The same effect was observed with the glucans found in saccharomyces cerevisiae, a type of bakers yeast.
 Most Beta Glucan products on the market today are made from these glucans.